You don't need any more personal finance advice

 It's true.
 We all know how to reach financial independence and retire early.
 We all know that saving more than we spend will result in a rapid and consistent increase in our net worth.
 Thankfully for those of us who suck at math (including me), the equation is simple.

-What’s this “financial advice” that we already know?
+What's this personal finance advice that we already know?

 We know that our $5,000 vacations every year are murdering our chances at calling it quits early and living a different life.
 A life of happiness and, well, maybe a little satisfaction.
 But again, we still do it.